 EXAMPLE: A seasonal product listing/sales workbook shows the brand's TE-ID and identifies specific styles as OCS certified.
 This listing is provided in April for products which are invoiced between July and September of the same year.
-This listing is sufficient to meet CCS-101-V3.1E4.3.
+This listing is sufficient to meet CCS-101-V3.1 E4.3.

-Calibration 220 Mixed Fibers and Proportion of Fibers References: CCS-101-V3.1 (D4), ASR-213-V1.3 Situation: materials.
-CCS D4. sumer waste such as yarn or non-woven textiles are recycled into various textile 2 calls for a material composition test report of the output claimed material, but this roven to be unpractical due to:
+Calibration 220 Mixed Fibers and Proportion of Fibers

+References: CCS-101-V3.1 (D4), ASR-213-V1.3

+Situation: Pre- and post-consumer waste such as yarn or non-woven textiles are recycled into various textile materials.
+CCS D4.2 calls for a material composition test report of the output claimed material, but this requirement has proven to be unpractical due to: